 1945 - DD-407 arrives in Pearl Harbor, Hawaii, after receiving extensive repairs in Bremerton, Washington, resulting from her kamikaze attack.

 1993 - For the first time ever, CG-31 transits the Panama Canal during CENTAM '93!

 1989 - After arriving at Yokosuka, Japan, DESRON 15 and COMCORTFLOT 3 Japanese Self-Defense Force embarks CG-31 for ANUALEX '89 (30 September - 7 October).

 1975 - Following a brief stop for a final weapons loadout at Seal Beach, the re-designated CG-31 departs San Diego on deployment with COMDESGRU ONE and PHIBRON 7 embarked.
-During the initial transit via Pearl Harbor and Guam, STERETT performed escort duties for units of Amphibious Squadron SEVEN, and also participated in the Heritage 200 Bicentennial Naval Review in Honolulu.
+During the initial transit via Pearl Harbor and Guam, STERETT performed escort duties for units of Amphibious Squadron SEVEN, and participated in the Heritage 200 Bicentennial Naval Review in Honolulu.

-1977 - CG-31 is greeted by hundreds of STERETT supporters as she returns from a seven-and-a-half month deployment which included port visits in Japan, the Philippines, Indonesia, Australia, Mauritus, Kenya, Iran, Male, Singapore, Taiwan, and Hong Kong.
-Returning home with the ship were 70 sons, brothers, fathers and friends of crewman who traveled to Hawaii on their own expense to sail to San Diego with the ship as part of the Navy's "Operation Tiger."
+1977 - CG-31 is greeted by hundreds of STERETT supporters as she returns from a seven-and-a-half month deployment which included port visits in Japan, the Philippines, Indonesia, Australia, Mauritius, Kenya, Iran, Male, Singapore, Taiwan, and Hong Kong.
+Returning home with the ship were 70 sons, brothers, fathers, and friends of crewman who traveled to Hawaii on their own expense to sail to San Diego with the ship as part of the Navy's "Operation Tiger."

 1943 - DD-407 arrives in Sydney, Australia, escorting Cleveland (CL 55).